DanielsKraus/IOT-Smart-Trash-Can/README.md

       Go to your **sketch** tab, scroll down to **include Library**, then click **Manage Libraries...**.
 Type in the search box **ESP8266WiFi**, then install the latest version.
 Repeat the same steps for **FauxmoESP**.

+#### Warning: if using ESP8266 esp-01 input voltage is 3.3v

+*Fauxmo is required to spoof the gen3 Amazon Alexa/Echo.